deekayen/ansible-role-splunk-enterprise/README.md

 1. A couple of playbooks from another my repository

 #### Ansible
 In our company we using Ansible 2.9 for some reasons.
-I can't test this set on Ansible > 2.9 so be carefully when yoi run it on different Ansible version.
+I can't test this set on Ansible > 2.9 so be carefully when you run it on different Ansible version.

 #### VMs
 I could be wrong but the minimum amount of servers according to documentation are: